davidjeong/vimeo-uploader/vimeo-uploader-lambda/README.md

 - On the AWS console, we create a lambda function using image, but override the `CMD`.

 ## Configuration of Lambda Function
-It is recommended that the following settings be used on `AWS Lambda`
+It is recommended that the following settings be used on AWS Lambda.
 - `get-video-metadata`
-  - Memory of 2048MB (more ram = faster operation)
+  - Memory of 1024MB (more ram = faster operation)
   - Ephemeral storage of 512MB
   - Time out of 1 minute
+- `upload-thumbnail-image`
+  - Memory of 1024MB
+  - Ephemeral storage of 512MB
+  - Time out of 1 minute
 - `process-video`
   - Memory of 2048MB
   - Ephemeral storage of 6144MB (can be tuned according to video characteristics)
   - Timeout of 10 minutes

+### Setting ENV variables
+For `upload-thumbnail-image` lambda function, the following ENV variables need to be set on function configuration section.
+- `S3_THUMBNAIL_BUCKET_NAME`: Name of the thumbnail S3 Bucket

 For `process-video` lambda function, the following ENV variables need to be set on function configuration section.
 - `S3_THUMBNAIL_BUCKET_NAME`: Name of the thumbnail S3 Bucket